david-smejkal/wiki2txt/README.md

-  -r FILE, --redirects=FILE    outsource redirect articles to the FILE -l FILE, --links=FILE        capture articles' links in the FILE -c FILE, --categories=FILE   capture articles' categories in the FILE -T, --test                   parse input from STDIN (use Ctrl + D to end input)
+  -r FILE, --redirects=FILE    outsource redirect articles to the FILE -l FILE, --links=FILE        capture articles' links in the FILE -c FILE, --categories=FILE   capture articles' categories in the FILE -T, --test                   parse input from STDIN (use CTRL-D to signify end of input)
 ```

 # Output Format